 The procedure for root canal therapy first involves your dentist making sure the tooth is suitable for a root canal.
 Once the procedure begins, they will use a dental dam around the tooth to reduce the risk of external bacteria from your mouth causing further infection.
 A dental drill with a fine tip is used to drill into the tooth and the infected area is ideally removed.
 After this, the area is packed with a specialized dental sealant.
 It is important to note that after the procedure, your tooth may receive a dental crown.
 The reason for this is that it is likely that the root canal procedure will reduce the structural integrity of your tooth.

-If you are interested in receiving more information about root canal therapy, or to book your appointment, contact Whitby Smile Centre today.
-Alternatively, you can request an appointment online from our home page.
-Our clinic is located on Brock St. North, just south of Rossland.
-Our dentists are here to help you and are now accepting new patients in Whitby, Ontario.
+If you are interested in receiving more information about root canal therapy, or to book an appointment, contact Whitby Smile Centre today.
+Our Whitby dentists are here to help you and are now accepting new patients.